mccoyadd/allusion_injector/README.md

-An assistive interface for writers that recommends allusions.
+Android assistive interface for writers that recommends allusions.

 ![](screenshot.jpg)